 1. The End of the Year

-Without a doubt, the best time to buy a treadmill or exercise machine is the winter holiday season, according to Colleen Logan, vice president of marketing for the iFit virtual training platform.
+What is the best time of year to buy an exercise bike, elliptical, treadmill, rowing machine or other exercise machine?
+Without a doubt, the winter holiday season, according to Colleen Logan, vice president of marketing for the iFit virtual training platform.
 That's when demand and sales spike.

 2. Around Food-Based Holidays

 The first: Thanksgiving (the third Thursday in November).
-The second: Superbowl Sunday (typically the first Sunday in February).
-So, if you have your sights set on a new elliptical or stationary bike, browsing online during these holidays is a good idea.
+The second: Super Bowl Sunday (typically the first Sunday in February).
+So, if you have your sights set on a new smart home gym, elliptical or stationary bike, browsing online during these holidays is a good idea.

-There are a few summertime holidays, like Memorial Day (May 30) and Labor Day (September 6) that are common sale times, too, according to Logan.
-These sales don't generally apply to as many products as some of the others, but can still be a good opportunity to score a deal.
+There are a few summertime holidays, like Memorial Day (the last Monday in May) and Labor Day (the first Monday in September) that are common sale times, too, according to Logan.
+These sales — like Memorial Day treadmill sales, for instance — don't generally apply to as many products as some of the others, but can still be a good opportunity to score a deal.

 3. When Local Gyms Close Down